Electrical Installation Condition Report

 What does an electrical installation condition report involve?

-When the inspection and testing takes place in order to complete your EICR report the electrician will be looking at your electrical installation from the electrical supply intake to your meter, your earthing and bonding, what type of circuit protection and the condition of wiring and accessories.
+When the necessary inspection and testing takes place in order to complete your EICR report the electrician will be undertaking an inspection and test of your electrical installation from the main electrical supply intake to your meter, the earthing and bonding, the adequacy of the circuit protection and the condition of all electric wiring and accessories.

 This will comprise of visual inspections, and cable tests which will involve deenergising the electrical supply for the duration of the testing.

-Any defects will be noted in the report and advice will be given where necessary.
+Any defects will be noted in the report as an observation and advice will be given to the client where necessary.

-The electrician may be at a typical residential property for 3 to 4 hours whilst carrying out the necessary checks in order to complete the report
+The electrician may be at a typical residential property for 3 to 4 hours whilst carrying out the necessary inspection and testing in order to complete the EICR condition report.

 What happens if my property fails an EICR?

-If faults are found with the electrical installation they will be noted in the report alongside recommended actions to be taken to rectify the reported faults.
+If faults are found with the electrical installation they will be noted in the EICR report as observations alongside recommended actions to be taken to rectify the reported faults.

-In some cases the only course of action that can be taken at the time is to disconnect a circuit if a dangerous situation is found or a cable/ accessory is found to be unfit for purpose.
+It may be possible to correct some simple defects found during the inspection and testing procedures, although in some cases the only course of action that may be taken is the isolation or disconnection of an electrical circuit if a dangerous condition is found or a cable/ accessory is discovered to be unfit for continued use.

-Any faults found during the EICR requiring immediate action will be reported to the client right away.
+Any faults found during the EICR inspection and testing requiring urgent action will be reported and notified to the client immediately.

 A loose connection inside a shower found during an EICR in Ruddington, Nottingham resulting in heat damage to connections